 The scope of the reference architecture only includes AI models in production that can fit in a single PowerEdge server.
 It does not include models that span multiple nodes and require high-speed interconnect.

 The management infrastructure ensures the seamless deployment and orchestration of the AI inference system.
-NVIDIA’s cluster management software, a robust cluster management solution, performs bare metal provisioning, cluster deployment, and ongoing management tasks.
-Deployed on a PowerEdge R660 server that serves as a head node, the cluster management software simplifies the administration of the entire cluster.
+NVIDIA Base Command Manager Essentials performs bare metal provisioning, cluster deployment, and ongoing management tasks.
+Deployed on a PowerEdge R660 server that serves as a head node, NVIDIA Base Command Manager Essentials simplifies the administration of the entire cluster.

 Local storage that is available in PowerEdge servers is used for operating system and container storage.
-Kubernetes, deployed by NVIDIA’s cluster management software, deploys the Rancher local path Storage Class that makes local storage available for provisioning pods.
+Kubernetes, deployed by NVIDIA Base Command Manager Essentials, deploys the Rancher local path Storage Class that makes local storage available for provisioning pods.

 The need for external storage for AI model inference depends on the specific requirements and characteristics of the AI model and the deployment environment.
 In many cases, external storage is not strictly required for AI model inference, as the models reside in GPU memory.
-In this validated design, we do not include external storage as part of the architecture.
+In this validated design, external storage in not explicitly required as part of the architecture.

-The heart of the AI inference system is the Triton Inference Server, which handles the AI models and processes inference requests.
+The heart of the AI inference system is the NVIDIA Triton Inference Server, which was described in detail earlier and which handles the AI models and processes inference requests.
 Triton is a powerful inference server software that efficiently serves AI models with low latency and high throughput.
 Its integration with the compute infrastructure, GPU accelerators, and networking ensures smooth and optimized inferencing operations.

 To enable the deployment of generative AI models in production, the NeMo framework, combined with Triton Inference Server, offers powerful AI tools and optimizations.
 Specifically, the NeMo framework, combined with FasterTransformer, unlocks state-of-the-art accuracy, low latency, and high throughput inference performance across both single-GPU and multi-GPU configurations.
 This combination empowers organizations to unleash the full potential of their generative AI models.